 Offerings in Closed have no restrictions on SLAs.

-Offerings in Closed are only available for customers to create new clusters if they have currently running clusters using the version, or node size.
-This is to allow customers to create additional test clusters, perform application testing, or give them adequate time to upgrade their automated tooling.
+Offerings in Closed are only available for customers to create new deployments if they have currently running clusters using the version, or node size.
+This is to allow customers to create additional deployments for testing purposes, perform application testing, or give them adequate time to upgrade their automated tooling.
 Instaclustr recommends customers to use Generally Available offerings in place of Closed offerings in any new deployments.

 Legacy Support is a restricted offering where new deployments are not available to customers.
 If your cluster reaches this state, Instaclustr will be working with you to plan and execute upgrades of any remaining infrastructure.

-Typically, offerings will only be moved to Legacy where there is a preferable choice in General Availability, and these offerings are nearing end of Life.
+Typically, offerings will only be moved to Legacy Support when there is a preferable choice in General Availability, and these offerings are nearing End of Life.